Digital-Methods-HASS/AU664345_Chandler_Christian/README.md

 Please see the files: Sarahs_life.R and Sarahs_FavoritePlacesDM2021.

-For the please see the following:
+For the please Final Exam Project please see the following files:
 - list_of_emperors_1.csv
 - Dynasty.Rplot.pdf
 - Death.Rplot.pdf